 The worst scenario in any stackable solution is a split-brain failure – the link between the primary switch and standby switches is lost while the access links remain operational.

 In a pure layer-2 solution, split-brain failure is not necessarily a disaster.
-The standby switch discovers the primary switch is gone, becomes independent (causing, among other things, STP topology change) and tries to renegotiate port channels with a different switch ID, which causes a port channel failure.
-Depending on how the southward switches are implemented (isn’t compass terminology a great invention?), they could split the port channel in two independent links (and STP would block one of them) or shut down half of the links in the port channel.
+The standby switch discovers the primary switch is gone, becomes independent (causing, among other things, STP topology change) and tries to renegotiate port channels (Cisco’s name for link aggregation groups – LAG) with a different switch ID, which causes a port channel failure.
+Depending on how the connected switches implement port channels, they could split the port channel in two independent links (and STP would block one of them) or shut down half of the links in the port channel.

 Layer-3 split brain event is a cataclysm.
 All of a sudden you have two routers with the same set of IP addresses and same router IDs in your network.
 Try to imagine what that does to your ARP caches and routing protocol and how long the post-traumatic effects will linger after you manage to shut down one of the switches (in case of OSPF, up to one hour).

-If a vendor tells you virtual device partitioning is not a problem, run away ... or ask them how they handle layer-3 problems, lean back and enjoy the show.
+If a vendor tells you virtual device partitioning is not a problem, run away… or ask them how they handle layer-3 problems, grab some popcorn, lean back, and enjoy the show.

 The methods vendors use to deal with detecting and recovering from device partitioning tells you a lot about their commitment to the stability of your network.
 Don’t be dazzled by the flamboyant approaches like “this can never happen"; personally I prefer to see someone who thought seriously about the problem and tried hard to detect it and recover from it (even though we agree it should never happen).